andrewmaxwell/mortal-wombat/features.md

 Game Config
 - Configure Variables in the game (BE CAREFUL)

+History of your location on map is saved in URL (use forward and back) Can share position/scale on map using URL
 User state persists between sessions
 Pane toggle buttons in nav bar
 Play Game button